liujin112/PortraitDiffusion/README.md

 python app.py
 ```

 For personalized model usage, you should place the full model to `models/Stable-diffusion` or LoRA model to `models/Lora`, and select them in the gradio demo.
-We provide `latent-consistency/lcm-lora-sdv1-5` as an additional option, which allows you to generate an image using very few steps (less than 10).
+We provide `latent-consistency/lcm-lora-sdv1-5` as an additional option, which allows you to generate an image using very few steps (less than 10, but we recommend no less than 4 steps).